TheKompot/Eigenfaces/README.md

 Semester project for class **Principles of Data Science**

 ## Overview
 This project is focused on using Principal Component Analysis (PCA) on photos.
-We are implementing PCA algorithm using `numpy` library in Python and comparing it with  build-in PCA algorithm in `scikit.learn` (https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
-Using PCA algorithm and three different clustering methods we are trying to find groups of teachers at our faculty who look alike.
+We are implementing PCA algorithm using `numpy` library in Python and comparing it with  build-in [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) algorithm in `scikit.learn`.
+Using PCA algorithm and three different clustering methods ([K-means](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) from `scikit.learn`, our own implemantation of K-means and [Gaussian Mixture algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) also from `scikit.learn`) we are trying to find groups of teachers at our faculty who look alike.
 We are also curious about which of our teachers look alike famous mathematicians (e.g. Gauss, Neumann, Turing, Einstein, ...).

 ## Data
 *   Testing PCA and ML algorithms is done on synthetic face images acquired from: https://github.com/microsoft/DigiFace1M